FOH and MNR have made some major changes to

 Welcome to the Hullett Marsh

-Spring has arrived at the Hullett Provincial Wildlife Area (HPWA).
-Many species of waterfowl can now be viewed in full winter plumage.
+Summer has arrived at the Hullett Provincial Wildlife Area (HPWA).
 Now is a great time to come and visit our diverse ecosystems located in Huron County, between Clinton and Seaforth.
-Please be very cautious when near our many waterways, ponds, flood plains and the South Maitland River that divides Zone A and Zone B.
+Please be cautious when near our many waterways, ponds, flood plains and the South Maitland River that divides Zone A and Zone B.

 Be sure to check out the new User Guide to ensure you know all the rules and regulations associated with visiting the HPWA.
 We are fortunate enough to be a multi-use facility so please respect other marsh visitors.
-Some of our interior roads are closed now to allow for spring repairs and drying.
-See list of closures below.
+Hunting is not permitted on or near hiking/nature trails from June 1 to Sept 1

 Please stay tuned to recent news by